-Our mission is to improve the lives of orphans and vulnerable children in South Africa by developing and supporting community-driven initiatives and connecting them to the world.
+Our mission is to improve the lives of vulnerable children in South Africa by developing and supporting community-driven initiatives.

 Our projects are based on careful assessments of the needs and opportunities of the individual, organization, or community.
-Our diverse projects are all connected through the underlying principle of empowerment— offering a platform of resources and tools to help beneficiaries accomplish their own goals.
-We prioritize cultural sensitivity and our beneficiaries play an integral role in designing and implementing our projects.
+Our diverse projects are all connected through the underlying principle of empowerment.
+We prioritize cultural empathy and our beneficiaries play an integral role in designing and implementing our projects.

 Langbos is an informal settlement with no running water, electricity, or paved roads.
 Many children in Langbos suffer from unstable home lives, psychological trauma, as well as HIV, TB, and malnutrition.
-The Langbos Children's Home will provide care and support for vulnerable children in the Langbos community, including housing for up to 12 children.
+The Langbos Children's Shelter will provide care and support for vulnerable children in the Langbos community.

-- The Home has a unique ecodesign based around Superadobe, an earth building method that is environmentally-friendly and community-driven.
+The shelter has a unique ecodesign based around Superadobe, an earth building method that is environmentally-friendly and simple to teach.

-- We have recruited and trained a local building team that includes approximately 25 men and women from the Langbos community.
-Construction is strategically timed during the farming off-season, when seasonal unemployment is highest.
-Builders are given a competitive wage, skills training, as well as two meals every workday.
+We recruited and trained a local building team that included approximately 30 men and women from the Langbos community.
+Builders were given a competitive wage, skills training, and nutritious meals every workday.

-- The Home's design includes a variety of renewable energy systems including rainwater harvesting, grey water and waste water recycling, and biogas and solar energy.
+The shelter's design includes a variety of renewable energy systems including rainwater harvesting, grey water recycling, and solar power.